whitneyburton/portfolios/students/1508/matt-stjernholm/20160121-matt-stjernholm-m3.markdown.md

 ### Playing a Part

 At my last portfolio review, Rachel asked me to "Try to kick up the level a bit.
 Go above and beyond and bring your peers along with you."
 I feel like I could've done a better job of that in Module 3, but will look to put in more during the next module.
-However, I am happy with the life-balance that I was able to achieve during the heavy workload of Module 3.
+However, I am happy with the life-balance that I was able to achieve throughout our heavy workload.

 ## Review